Willgunter/Discord-Clone/README.md

 - 10/11/2023

     - Solved problem where div component is not extending to top of screen --> solution, set top padding value of outer div that controls background to like ~11%.
 This makes it behave slighly differently than Discord's actual create an account screen but I guess it works for my purposes, also I don't want to spend any more time on html and css than I already have so I am not worrying abt it.

+- 10/14/2023

+    - Added labels for the inputs and removed placeholders.
+Settled on default date type for date input.
+Next step is to construct a User object with the given information and send it to the server.
+I am learning that html and css are boring af to me for some reason, not sure why.

 ## Resources I used
 - [How to connect Frontend & Backend](https://www.youtube.com/watch?v=fhRdqbEXp9Y)